Requests for Equitable Adjustment (REA) for

 Regardless of the cause, there are numerous procedures described throughout the contract and the regulations for handling these issues.
-Many of them even entitle the contractor to additional compensation when resolving them.
+Many of them even entitle the contractor to additional compensation, like cost and profit, when resolving them.

 Resolving the issues and reaching a settlement in the field of government contracts can be difficult, however.
 The technical nature of procurement rules and regulations ensures that the parties must go great distances before they can meet in the middle.
-This usually means that the contractor must shoulder a greater burden if the matter is to be resolved without wasteful litigation.
+The government's zeal in getting the best possible deal, which does not always mean the best balanced deal, usually means that the contractor must shoulder a greater burden at demonstrating their compliance or proving their entitlement to additional compensation, if the matter is to be resolved without wasteful litigation.

 The process is often further thwarted because the primary resource of the opposition's negotiator (whether government or upper tier contractor) is typically a government auditor whose agenda and motivations can run counter to the actual contract and regulatory requirements.